iot-schema-collab/teleconferences/README.md

 # teleconferences
 repository for teleconference materials

-iotschema community teleconferences are the third Thursday of each month, from 10:00 to 11:00 AM Pacific Time
+iotschema community teleconferences are the third Thursday of each month, from 9:00 to 10:00 AM Pacific Time

 Thursday, August 16
 9:00 – 10:00am
 Monthly on the third Thursday, until Oct 18, 2018 https://SmartThings.zoom.us/j/701286663

-77 guests
-15 yes, 7 no, 4 maybe, 51 awaiting
-Description:Hi there,
+Description:

 Michael Koster is inviting you to a scheduled Zoom meeting.